-Greece has started implementing restrictive measures in refugee camps after outbreaks among refugees and migrants.
+In April, Greece has started implementing restrictive measures in refugee camps after outbreaks among refugees and migrants.
 Advocates fear that more outbreaks in refugee camps are inevitable, given the lack of preventive measures in host countries and the difficulty of social distancing in the camps.
 Authorities in Greece extended a lockdown in refugee camps until May 21, 2020, although no cases of COVID-19 have been reported in the Aegean Greek islands hosting many of the camps.
 Nearly 150 refugees have tested positive in camps on the mainland.
 On May 9, 2020, 50 refugees and asylum-seekers flew to the United Kingdom to reunite with family members.
 Greece intends to relocate 1,600 refugees to European countries.

 On May 1, 2020, UNHCR warned of a looming humanitarian crisis in South Sudan due to COVID-19, where 1.7 million displaced persons live in crowded camps.
 Health-care facilities in the country have been decimated by the long civil war.